 - Angel: An angel investor is an affluent person or a high net worth individual who provides initial capital to the Startup at its infancy stage. - Early stage investor: Institutional investors come in at early growth stage of a Startup when the product is ready and it has been validated.
 This money is used to fuel business growth. - Late stage investor: Venture capitalists or private equity firms invest in Startups at the growth or late stage.
 By this time Startup has reaped some revenues and gained market traction.

 Startup Financing Cycle

-FFF- Friends and Family; VCs- Venture Capitalists; IPO- Initial Public Offering
+FFF- Friends and Family; VCs- Venture Capitalists; IPO- Initial Public Offering2 t is encouraging to notice significant participation from States in first ever States' Startup

-&lt;sup>2 Forbes.com | 2013
+2 Forbes.com | 2013